Jah524/prism/README.md

 ## Usage

-`git clone https://github.com/Jah524/prism.git` and you can find how to do with prism at [project wiki](https://github.com/Jah524/prism/wiki)
+`git clone https://github.com/Jah524/prism.git` and `lein repl`.
+You can find how to do with prism at [project wiki](https://github.com/Jah524/prism/wiki)

 If you want to work on trained model in your project, add following dependency to your `project.clj`,